View your child's medical records and schedule appointments through our secure, online portal, day or night.

 Babies younger than 6 months can't get the vaccine, but if their parents, other caregivers, and older kids in the household get it, that will help protect the baby.
 This is important because infants are more at risk for serious complications from the flu.

-- Kids younger than 9 years old will receive two doses of flu vaccine this flu season if they have received fewer than two doses before July 2017.
+- Kids younger than 9 years old will get two doses of flu vaccine, spaced at least 1 month apart, this flu season if they have got fewer than two doses before July 2018.
 This includes kids who are getting the flu vaccine for the first time.

 - Those younger than 9 who have received at least two doses of flu vaccine previously (in the same or different seasons) will only need one dose.